FedeColap/bring-it-client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Repo works with the Back-end Repo [bring-it-server](https://github.com/FedeColap/bring-it-server).

 ## Welcome to Bring it (Please)
 This app has been created using React, Node.js and PostgreSQL.